-Proptech in commercial real estate
+The emergence of proptech in commercial real estate

 Currently, proptech is dominated by start-ups focusing on the residential real estate market.
 This is a common trend both globally and in Asia Pacific.
-According to a report by CB Insights, there are globally only 53 active proptech startups for the commercial market91.
-One reason could be the larger size of residential market, which makes it more likely for a start-up to succeed and thus, get funding more easily92.
+According to CB Insight, there are up to 96 active proptech start-ups in the residential market identified globally while the number is only 53 for the commercial market55.
+One reason could be the larger size of residential market, which makes it more likely for a start-up to succeed and thus, get funding more easily56.